 (The brief sketch below borrows heavily from a lengthy, unpublished biographical sketch written by Fred Stetson that included interviews with several family members.)

-Ben Zion Black was born in Kovno, Lithuania, and immigrated to Burlington, Vermont in 1910, where he became a professional artist, a mandolin player, actor, Yiddish poet and playwright, and commercial sign maker.
+Ben Zion Black was born Ben Zion Joseph Bloch, in Kovno, Lithuania, in 1886.
+He came to Burlington, Vermont in 1910, where he became a professional artist, a mandolin player, actor, Yiddish poet and playwright, and commercial sign maker.

 The son of an artist, Black attended several art academies in Kovno while further showing interest in theatrical writing and performance.
 It was during the latter, while casting for a play he’d written, that he met his future wife, Rachel Saiger.
 Her parents, however, disapproved of the relationship, and in 1905 took Rachel with them to join other family in Burlington.
 Black remained committed, however, sending post cards and small paintings, often inscribed with poems in Yiddish, to his beloved.
 In 1910, having earned money by painting commercial signs while traveling through Germany and France, he immigrated to Burlington to join Rachel, and they were married on February 19, 1912.